-- Description.
-A cross gable is a sloped roof that projects perpendicularly from the main roof of a building to increase the habitable space of a half story or add architectural distinction to a half-story.low-gabled-roof. - 2.
-Dimensions. - A Cross Gable may not exceed 50% of the eave length of the roof to which it connects. - 3.
-Standards - a.
+1. Description.
+A cross gable is a sloped roof that projects perpendicularly from the main roof of a building to increase the habitable space of a half story or add architectural distinction to a half-story.

+a.
+A Cross Gable may not exceed 50% of the eave length of the roof to which it connects.

+- 3. Standards. - a.
 A cross gable may only be used with half-story roofs (Sec.
-2.6.3.D), a gable or low gable roof type. - The ridge and eave of the cross gable must be structurally integrated into the ridge and eave of the principal building roof.
+2.6.3.D). - b.
+The ridge and eave of the cross gable must be structurally integrated into the ridge and eave of the principal building roof.